flybywiresim/docs/docs/start/convert-liveries.md

 # Converting Liveries
 ***

+!!! warning "Disclaimer"

-*This guide is provided with no guarantee of compatibility and meant for conversion of liveries for personal use.*
+    This guide is provided with no guarantee of compatibility and meant for the conversion of liveries for personal use.

+    **No support will be provided**

 To convert a livery made for the default A320neo to work with the new FBW A32NX, you have to edit three files in that livery's folder.